What AP® Test Scores Are Accepted by Colleges?

 20. Georgia State University No Yes Link Link

-21. Georgia Tech Yes Yes Link
+21. Georgia Institute of Technology Yes Yes Link

 22. Harvard University Yes Yes Link Link